 Should a fire break out in your property, items left in communal areas could prevent you or your neighbours – particularly those who may be elderly or children – evacuating the property safely.
 In a potentially smoke-filled area, these obstructions can also make it harder for firefighters to do their job.

 Prams, pushchairs, bicycles and mobility scooters are among the large, bulky items that can block exit routes and cause trip hazards, but other smaller items will also be removed.
 Shoe racks must be kept inside your front door, rather than outside, while doormats will only be allowed to remain if they are in good condition.
 Finally, piles of unopened letters pose a real risk of fire, either due to arson or combustion.
 Letters to former residents, or junk mail, can be returned by labelling them “return to sender” and posting them.
 If you are going on holiday, maybe ask a neighbour to keep your mail for you.

-If you need help removing large or bulky items, call the customer service centre on 033 3000 3000/contact your housing officer/PMO or email firstname.lastname@example.org to arrange this.
+If you need help removing large or bulky items, contact your housing officer/PMO or email firstname.lastname@example.org to arrange this.

 Is it safe to smoke indoors?

 Fires caused by smoking result in more deaths than any other type of fire.